Skip to main content

 By default, APISIX operates as an application layer (L7) proxy.
 APISIX also supports the handling of transport layer (L4) TCP and UDP traffic, either dedicated or on top of the handling of application layer (L7) traffic.

-This guide will show you how to configure APISIX to proxy transport layer (L4) traffic and configure a stream route to establish connection with MySQL server.
+This guide will show you how to configure APISIX to proxy transport layer (L4) traffic and configure a stream route to establish a connection with MySQL server.

 Prerequisite(s)

-Start MySQL Server
+Start a MySQL Server

 docker run -d \